rachelspencer/code_challenges/README.md

 4. Read the challenge description and requirements carefully.

 5. Implement your solution in the programming language of your choice.
+Run `nodemon <file_name>` to run your file locally in the terminal.>

 6. Test your solution and ensure it works correctly.